-Proposals for development of the former Molins site will be supported, provided:
+Proposals for development of the former Molins site will be supported, provided: either

-1. In the case of proposals for development the impact of which is no greater than the Existing Development (which is defined in this Policy to mean (a) the buildings currently standing at the site comprising a canteen/ballroom and office building and (b) the slab on which they are standing), these proposals will be supported provided that the development complies with all applicable national, local and Plan policies.

-2. In the case of proposals for development the impact is greater than the Existing Development, such proposals will be supported provided the development does not exceed 15,000 square metres gross floor area and complies with sub-paragraphs (i) to (v) below.

-(i) Any development must comprise:

-- A retirement village with sheltered, care and downsizer homes; - Residential development (including open-market and affordable housing); - One or more community facilities to serve the scheme and the existing residential area of South Saunderton; and - small low-rise business premises suited to start-up, incubator and microenterprise uses.

-(ii) Development must include:

-- A landscape scheme including the maintenance of the existing tree belts, the provision of a 10m buffer zone around the identified Bronze Age barrow and a scheme of suitable biodiversity enhancements; - A sustainable drainage system to manage surface water run-off; - The provision of safe and convenient cycle and pedestrian connections to Saunderton Station either (a) by the creation of a direct connection or (b) by the upgrading of and improvements to the existing right of way between Haw Lane and Slough Lane; and - Provision for accesss to superfast broadband.

-(iii) Any development shall be confined to the developable area, which is defined by Wycombe Local Plan Policy GB9 as a Major Developed Site in the Green Belt, as shown on the Policies Map, and be designed to ensure that the character and layout of the proposed redevelopment respects the setting of the site within the Wye Chalk River Valley.
+- 1. In the case of proposals for development the quantum of which is no greater than the Existing Development (which is defined in this Policy to mean (a) the buildings currently standing at the site comprising a canteen/ballroom and office building and (b) the slab on which they are standing), such proposals comply with all applicable national, local and Plan policies; or - 2.
+In the case of proposals for development the quantum of which is greater than the Existing Development, such proposals do not exceed approximately 15,000 square metres of gross floor area and comply with each of sub-paragraphs (i) to (iv) below. - (i) The development shall comprise: - A retirement village with sheltered, care and downsizer homes; - Residential development (including open-market and affordable housing); - Small low-rise business premises suited to start-up, incubator and microenterprise uses; and - One or more community facilities to serve the scheme and the existing residential area of South Saunderton. - (ii) The development shall include: - a) A landscape scheme including the maintenance of the existing tree belts, the provision of a 10m buffer zone around the identified Bronze Age barrow and a scheme of suitable biodiversity enhancements: - b) A sustainable drainage system to manage surface water run-off; - c) (unless the developer provides written evidence that it has used best efforts (on reasonable commercial terms) to obtain, but has failed to obtain, the necessary permissions from other non-connected parties to allow the developer to provide such connections) the provision of safe and convenient cycle and pedestrian connections to Saunderton Station (a) by the creation of a direct connection or (b) by the upgrading of and improvements to the existing right of way between Haw Lane and Slough Lane; and - d) Provision for access to superfast broadband. - (iii) The development shall be confined to the developable area shown outlined in purple on Inset Map 1, which is currently defined by Wycombe Local Plan Policy GB9 as a Major Developed Site in the Green Belt and be designed to ensure that the character and layout of the proposed redevelopment respects the setting of the site within the Wye Chalk River Valley. - (iv) The proposals shall be made in the form of a comprehensive outline planning application for the whole site and shall include:

-(iv) Any development must have full regard to all the relevant policies of the development plan in respect of the Green Belt, the Chiltern Area of Outstanding Natural Beauty, access/transport, green infrastructure, biodiversity, heritage assets, sustainable drainage and land contamination.

-(v) To benefit from this policy, the proposals must be made in the form of a comprehensive outline planning application for the whole site comprising: